hGH – HUMAN GROWTH HORMONE

 It is used to treat Turner’s syndrome, a genetic disorder that affects a girl’s development, Prader-Willi syndrome (an uncommon genetic disorder causing poor muscle tone, low levels of sex hormones, and a constant feeling of hunger), Chronic kidney disease and hGH deficiency or insufficiency.

 hGH stimulates many metabolic processes in cells. hGH affects protein, fat, carbohydrate and mineral metabolism.
 The major role of hGH is to stimulate the liver to secrete Insulin-like Growth Factor-I (IGF-I).
-IGF-I stimulates production of cartilage cells, resulting in bone growth and also plays a key role in muscle protein synthesis and organ growth.
+IGF-I stimulates the production of cartilage cells, resulting in bone growth and also plays a key role in muscle protein synthesis and organ growth.

 hGH is prohibited both in- and out-of-competition under section S2 of WADA’s List of Prohibited Substances and Methods.